cgwire/kitsu/docs/first_production/README.md

 ![Blue menu](../img/getting-started/blue_menu.png)

 You can now do the assignment.
 Click on the text input to see the list of available people.
-Click on a person's name to perform to select him.
+Click on a person's name to perform and select him.
 Then click on the confirmation button to complete the assignation.

 ![Selected people](../img/getting-started/select_people.png)